bnb-chain/greenfield-whitepaper/part3.md

 Anyone can submit a proposal to remove a storage provider for the storage provider doesn't provide a good service or prefers to stop service.
 The current active validators can vote on this proposal.
-After this proposal passed, the SP would be restricted from storing new data.
+Once this proposal is passed, the SP will be restricted from accepting new object-storing requests, but still has the obligation to serve query requests.
 Other SPs or the data owners should start requesting to move the data off this "to-be-removed" SP.
-The "to-be-removed" SP has to facilitate the data moving so that it can get the full deposit back and no further slash.
+The "to-be-removed" SP has to facilitate the data moving so that it can get the full deposit back and avoid further slash.
 Actually, even if it chooses to not cooperate, the data can be recovered from the other SPs.
 After all the data has been migrated, this "to-be-removed" SP can withdraw all its deposit, and this SP would be removed.